hellogerard/twitter-roll/README.md

 Setup
 =====

-1. Create a Twitter app at <http://twitter.com/apps>.
-Record the app consumer tokens.
+1. Create a Twitter app at <http://dev.twitter.com/apps/new>.
-2. Authorize the app for your (or someone's) Twitter account.
-Record the resulting OAuth tokens.
+2. Record the app `consumer tokens` on the application detail page.
+3. Record your `OAuth tokens` on the application detail page.
+(Or you can get someone to authorize the app and record theirs.)
-3. Create a Twitter list.
+4. Create a Twitter list.
-4. Configure the script with your data.
+5. Configure the script with the four tokens and the Twitter list name.

 _see LICENSE for copyright and license info_